emit-js/emit/README.md

 Using this API, we are building an ecosystem of **observable libraries**.

-Libraries expose functionality as "emit composers" -- functions that take an emitter instance and add listeners to it.
+Libraries export "emit composers" -- functions that take an emitter instance and add listeners to it.

 ## The effects